PROS - Vast amount of features, Designed for online stores, Quick response from help team, Wide range of customizable themes.

 Shopify offers a 14-day free trial to test out the platform before you make a purchase.
 Sign up is easy, though it does require a valid address and a phone number.

 Once you are logged in, you're taken straight to the dashboard with a list of three steps to get your site live: Add products, customize your look and setup the domain.
 In reality, if you only take those three steps, you'll end up with a live home and about page and a blog that has text instructing you how to set up those pages, so there's a little more to it than that.
 The navigation bar at the left-hand side keeps all the editing options organized, however, so with a little exploration, it's easy to complete the first few steps to getting the site started.

 Adding Products to Shopify

 Shipping options can be set based on weight or order price, and adjusted based on regions.
-Taxes can already included in the item price, or added separately.
+Taxes can already include in the item price or added separately.
 Coupon codes, either as a percentage or a dollar amount, are extremely easy to set up.
-Gift cards can be operated right within the platform too, if you choose on of the larger plans, as well as reports and analytics that show where your web traffic is coming from and what areas your customers live in.
+Gift cards can be operated right within the platform too if you choose one of the larger plans, as well as reports and analytics that show where your web traffic is coming from and what areas your customers live in.

 Customizing the Design & Adding Pages to Shopify

 Shopify sites are based on design templates, making it easy to set-up.
-There's a variety of templates available (over 100), some free and some paid, ranging in style from minimalist to magazine-style sites with full page images.
-Customization varies based on the theme, but most appear to have quite a wide range of options, including adding your own logo, changing colors or fonts and adjusting layout.
+There's a variety of templates available (over 100), some free and some paid, ranging in style from minimalist to magazine-style sites with full-page images.
+Customization varies based on the theme, but most appear to have quite a wide range of options, including adding your own logo, changing colors or fonts and adjusting the layout.